Xtapodis/assignment/README.md

 * [Setup](#setup)

 ## General info
 This project is a simple REST API service.
-The web app has a button that makes a request to the service and returns a greeting message as response.
+The web app has a button that makes a GET request to the service and returns a greeting message as response.

 ## Requirements
-To build this project without any errors/issues, the following requirements needs to be satisfied All requirements are in the requirements.txt and listed bellow:
+To build this project without any errors/issues, the following requirements needs to be satisfied.
+All requirements are in the requirements.txt and listed bellow:
 * blinker==1.6.2
 * click==8.1.3